IngridNavarroA/TensorFlowProjects/README.md

-# TensorFlow Image Classifier API
+# TensorFlow Image Classification Wrapper

 This is a simple image classifier API to train and test image classifier models.